Custom software for higher education

 02 Who owns the code and the infrastructure?

 You do.
-Code lives in your GitHub organization; infrastructure deploys to your Google Cloud project; domains and data are yours.
+Source code lives in your organization's repositories; infrastructure runs in your cloud account; domains and data are yours.
 There are no REDTech licenses, no shared tenancy, and nothing held hostage.

 03 Do you work with our internal team?